open-telemetry/opentelemetry.io/content/en/blog/2022/kubecon-na.md

 ## Come Visit the OpenTelemetry Project Booth

-Drop by and say Hi! at the OpenTelemetry project booth in the Kubecon NA Project Pavillion.
+Drop by and say Hi! at the OpenTelemetry project booth in the Kubecon NA Project Pavilion.
 If you’re lucky, you may even pick up some OpenTelemetry swag!

 The pavilion hours are: